 Similarly, and this applies particularly to students with fewer contact hours, you may have to readjust to the idea of getting up early every day of the week.
 If you start training yourself beforehand though – say, a week or two before you start your new job – then by the time your first day comes around, you’ll at least be used to the idea.
 You might not love it – but at least you’ll be used to it.

 2. Review your wardrobe

-There are lots of things that are going to change as you transition from university to working life, but there are some things that shouldn’t have to.
+There are many things that will change as you transition from university to working life, but there are some things that shouldn’t have to.
 If you were really into theatre, or playing football, or ballroom-dancing when you were at university, then keep it up.
 For a start, it’ll help you adjust and meet new people if you’ve moved to a new city.
 It’ll also give you something to plan your life around outside work, so that you can keep a balance between your work and your social life.

 A supportive, challenging and engaging role can make all the difference as you transition from university to working life.
 For roles that can push you further and help you achieve your potential, check out our graduate job opportunities at Enterprise Rent-A-Car today.

 Support and guidance has helped me climb the career ladder